Cave painting: Europe

+The Ignatievka Cave in the Ural Mountains, which contains the image of a mammoth and 160 other paintings, is supposed to be the northernmost Paleolithic cave painting site, but its dating is problematic.
+About 60 ochre images in a similar manner have been described from the nearby Serpievka-2 cave.

-Other sites include Creswell Crags, Nottinghamshire, England (~14,500 ys old cave etchings and bas-reliefs discovered in 2003), Peștera Coliboaia in Romania (~29,000 y.o. art?).
+Sites discovered in the 21st century include Creswell Crags, Nottinghamshire, England (~14,500 ys old cave etchings and bas-reliefs, but no paintings discovered so far) and Peștera Coliboaia in Romania (~29,000 y.o. art?).

 Rock painting was also performed on cliff faces; but fewer of those have survived because of erosion.
-One example is the rock paintings of Astuvansalmi (3000–2500 BC) in the Saimaa area of Finland.
+One example is the rock paintings of Astuvansalmi (3,000–2,500 BC) in the Saimaa area of Finland.

 When Marcelino Sanz de Sautuola first encountered the Magdalenian paintings of the Cave of Altamira in Cantabria, Spain in 1879, the academics of the time considered them hoaxes.
 Recent reappraisals and numerous additional discoveries have since demonstrated their authenticity, while at the same time stimulating interest in the artistry and symbolism of Upper Palaeolithic peoples.

 East and Southeast Asia

 In Indonesia the caves in the district of Maros in Sulawesi are famous for their hand prints.
 About 1,500 negative handprints have also been found in 30 painted caves in the Sangkulirang area of Kalimantan; preliminary dating analysis as of 2005 put their age in the range of 10,000 years old.
 A 2014 study based on uranium–thorium dating dated a Maros hand stencil to a minimum age of 39,900 years.
 A painting of a babirusa was dated to at least 35.4 ka, placing it among the oldest known figurative depictions worldwide.

 In November 2018, scientists reported the discovery of the oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal, in the cave of Lubang Jeriji Saléh on the Indonesian island of Borneo.

 And more recently, in 2021, archaeologists announced the discovery of cave art at least 45,500 years old in Leang Tedongnge cave, Indonesia.
 According to the journal Science Advances, the cave painting of a warty pig is the earliest evidence of human settlement of the region.
 It has been reported that it is rapidly deteriorating as a result of climate change in the region.

 Originating in the Paleolithic period, the rock art found in Khoit Tsenkher Cave, Mongolia, includes symbols and animal forms painted from the walls up to the ceiling.
 Stags, buffalo, oxen, ibex, lions, Argali sheep, antelopes, camels, elephants, ostriches, and other animal pictorials are present, often forming a palimpsest of overlapping images.
 The paintings appear brown or red in color, and are stylistically similar to other Paleolithic rock art from around the world but are unlike any other examples in Mongolia.

 The Padah-Lin Caves of Burma contain 11,000-year-old paintings and many rock tools.